CSteen57/SteenCorp-AD-Lab/Phases/Phase 2/README.md

 This phase focused on two goals:

 1. Map department drives according to each user's role.
-2. Deploy Google Chrome to domain-joined workstations without installing it manually for every user.
+2. Deploy Google Chrome automatically to domain-joined workstations instead of installing it manually on each computer.

 ## Environment